Tlf. 73 90 42 67

 The available software has evolved considerably since MAREANO started in 2005 and the MAREANO backscatter data archive includes backscatter data processed with several different software as well as different generations of the same software.
 In interpreting backscatter data it is important to remember that the resulting mosaic quality and values are influenced by processing software as well as the source data.

-In order to produce a more harmonised version of the data for web-display the backscatter values currently presented on mareano.no have been levelled relative to reference surveys.
+The colour ramps used for web display harmonise any major differences in the backscatter levels between individual surveys.
 Whilst this gives a general overview of the relative backscatter intensity across a wider area it can also obscure important differences in the backscatter values due to system and operational reasons, which may render data over larger areas, misleading.

 For example, the backscatter intensity returned by lower frequency (deep water) echosounders will capture the acoustic response of a deeper layer of sediment, over a wider area (i.e. potentially more mixed) to that detected by a high frequency (shallow water) system which more precisely captures the response of the sediments in the upper few centimetres of the seabed over a limited area.
 Further, the recorded acoustic backscatter value depends on operational issues and will typically vary with acquisition settings, and from boat to boat.